 .

-Of course we could make this more user-friendly by adding a Page Control to allow filtering that shows major holidays and other improvements but that is outside the scope of this QuickStart.
+Of course, we could make this more user-friendly by making a control that shows major holidays by name and other improvements but that is outside the scope of this QuickStart.

-In this QuickStart we covered many of the commonly used date functions and use cases where they are applied.
-This was not comprehensive and there are many more ways to leverage dates in Sigma.
+In this QuickStart, we explored many of the most commonly used date functions and the use cases where they're applied.
+While not comprehensive, this guide highlights key patterns and techniques for working with dates in Sigma.
+There are many more ways to leverage dates—so keep exploring!

 Be sure to check out all the latest developments at Sigma's First Friday Feature page!